-Video consultations: Virtual appointments have seen a sharp rise over the past year due to the pandemic, but the benefits will be needed long after healthcare has returned to normal.
+Video consultations: Virtual appointments have seen a sharp rise over recent times due to the pandemic, but the benefits will be needed long after healthcare has returned to normal.
 They remove barriers for patients who may not be attend hospitals in person due to health, work or geographical issues and allow them to see and speak to their clinician from anywhere, whilst reducing missed appoints and freeing up clinic space.

 Patient education: Knowledge is power and educating your patients to understand their health and care pathways is one of the most valuable facets to creating effective engagement.
 There is so much information out there at the moment that is conflicting and misleading, that it can often frighten patients into self-diagnosing and self-treating inaccurately which is detrimental to patient wellbeing and empowerment.
 Healthcare organisations need to be responsible for helping patients cut through the noise online and provide reliable sources and platforms for patients to educate themselves.
 Some simple examples of ways they can do this include asking for patient teach-back when explaining treatments or condition information, sending illness self-management videos, graphics and podcasts which are easily digestible at the patient’s convenience, or smoking cessation support and reminders via SMS.

 Listen to the Patient Voice: Giving every single person a chance to participate in the development of their healthcare organisation is the ultimate act of patient empowerment.
 Gathering feedback through FFT and other surveys in order to listen to the patient’s voice is crucial, particularly at a time when new technologies and services are being implemented at pace across the world.